 where the forest used to be

-wtfutb exists parallel to the paper my sister, Abigail, and I wrote about the changing landscape of the island we grew up on in Turtle Island, so called Canada.
+is a graffic novel that exists parallel to a research paper my sister, Abigail, and I wrote about the changing landscape of the island we grew up on in Turtle Island, so called Canada.
 The paper is titled Laval: The Garden of Montreal and is available here.

 listen to: a walk with mags